deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "I'd like to be."
 Regaari confessed.
 "I…haven't told her as much.
 She and I went through a lot together, but I don't know how she'd take it."

-Warhorse made a loud, explosive sound that was probably a laugh.
+WARHORSE made a loud, explosive sound that was probably a laugh.
 "Oh, MAN.
 I *definitely* know how that one feels!" he exclaimed, then calmed.
 "At least, the going through a lot together thing."